hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 }
 ```

-The output in the terminal will contain a list of all domains that are currently registered
+The output in the terminal will contain a list of all domains that are currently registered.

 ::: details Expand to see the expected output